ercdndrs/pokemonautomation.github.io/docs/SetupGuide/index.md

 **macOS:**

+For Macs, we support both x64 and M1 Macs.
+For x64 Mac, it will need to be one the last models or it's likely not powerful enough.

-CC is functional on macOS albeit missing a few features present on Windows.
+Our macOS support is missing a few features present on Windows.
 A distributable is available for Intel and M1 Macs on macOS Sequoia (15) or later.
 For macOS Sonoma (14) and earlier, you will need to follow an extra set of instructions to build CC from source code.

 If you are an experienced developer with macOS, your help in making macOS feature-complete would be greatly appreciated!

-**Other Platforms:**

-Due to lack of developer support, our support of Linux is limited.
-While you can set these programs up on Linux, you will need to know how to run command-line build scripts.

-If you are not willing to do that or you have no idea what this means, then stop.
-Unfortunately, you will not be able to run these programs unless you can go to Windows.

-If you are willing and able to go down this rabbit hole:

-- Linux builds have broken video and are thus not usable.
-We would love some help here!
+**Linux:**

+We don't officially support Linux.
+Though if you are a developer, you can build from source and try it anyway.
+There is one major video display problem that prevents Linux from being usable without significant workarounds for the video issue.

 ### The Nintendo Switch